 We have a deferred compensation plan that permits certain employees to defer portions of their compensation and accrue income on the deferred amounts.
-Included in deferred revenue and other liabilities is \$10.5 million, \$14.7 million and \$15.0 million as of June 30, 2022, June 30, 2021 and April 30, 2021, respectively, reflecting our obligation under these plans.
+As of June 30, 2023 and 2022, \$10.5 million is included in deferred revenue and other liabilities reflecting our obligation under this plan.